coreos/docs/os/update-strategies.md

-# Reboot Strategies on Updates
+# Reboot strategies on updates

 The overarching goal of CoreOS is to secure the Internet's backend infrastructure.
 We believe that [automatically updating](https://coreos.com/using-coreos/updates/) the operating system is one of the best tools to achieve this goal.